Olleus/SimpleBattles/README.md

 # SIMPLE BATTLES
-v0.7.0
+v0.7.1

-Exploring the simplest video-gamey "Battle Simulator" which requires no user input after deployment, has interesting emergent behaviour which aligns with a simplified picture of historical reality, works for as many different contexts as possible, and all the while having the fewest and most intuitive rules possible.
+Exploring the simplest video-gamey "Battle Simulator" which requires minimal, has interesting emergent behaviour which aligns with a simplified picture of historical reality, works for as many different contexts as possible, and all the while having the fewest and most intuitive rules possible.

+Browser based implementation available at [olleus.pyscriptapps.com/simple-battles/v4](olleus.pyscriptapps.com/simple-battles/v4).

+Main entry point into the code is Battle.Battle().do() and its child GraphicBattle().
+A complete example of how to define armies, landscape and fight a battle with them is given in example_battle.py.

 Requires python v3.12 with:
 * attrs v23.1